f-fanni/geodesic-bindings/README.md

+# Geodesic bindings

+A collection of bindings from potpourri3d and yocto.
+Based on the potpourri3d repository.

 # potpourri3d

 A Python library of various algorithms and utilities for 3D triangle meshes and point clouds.
 Managed by [Nicholas Sharp](https://nmwsharp.com), with new tools added lazily as needed.
 Currently, mainly bindings to C++ tools from [geometry-central](http://geometry-central.net/).